 The financial controller is responsible for lodging the annual return.

 A significant third party must appoint a financial controller at the time of registration.

-The Financial Disclosure Guide for significant third parties is designed to assist significant third parties to understand their financial disclosure obligations under the provisions of Part XX of the Commonwealth Electoral Act 1918 (Electoral Act).
+The Financial Disclosure Guide for Significant Third Parties is designed to assist significant third parties to understand their financial disclosure obligations under Part XX of the Electoral Act.

 This guide provides information derived from the Electoral Act as well as from the experiences of the AEC in the administration of the Commonwealth funding and disclosure scheme.

 The annual return can be lodged through the eReturns portal.

 The financial controller for a registered significant third party will be issued an eReturns username and password by the AEC.

 For more information go to Lodge a financial disclosure return.

 For important terms that financial controllers need to complete annual returns, explore Financial Disclosure FAQs.